-We have gradually evolved our Andorran Holiday over the past few years – it has become a trail rider’s dream, with perfect natural singletrack unfurling under your wheels at every corner!
-See the bottom of the page for info on some of our favourite rides, but we always tailor each week to the group we are riding with, in order to give you the best possible holiday.
-We gradually increase the difficulty of the riding so you go home full of confidence and new-found skills.
+Over the last decade and a half we have constantly evolved our Andorran Holiday to become a trail rider’s dream, with perfect natural singletrack unfurling under your wheels at every corner!
+See below for a rough itinerary, and for detailed info on some of our favourite trails, but we always tailor each week to the group we are riding with, in order to give you the best possible experience.

-Andorra is a mountain biking paradise – don’t make the mistake of thinking the Pyrenees are a soft option compared with the Alps.
-With huge, snow capped mountains; it feels very Alpine, but with a climate more similar to that of nearby Spain.
-The positive attitude to bikers from the incredibly warm and friendly people is amazing, and the natural riding is staggering…and completely devoid of other bikers!.
-It is Andorra’s busiest & best positioned summer town, full of fellow riders enjoying Vallnord Bike Park, host to the 2015 MTB World Championships and now an annual World Cup venue.
+Andorra truly is a mountain biking paradise; huge, snow capped mountains feel very Alpine, but we have a climate more similar to that of nearby Spain.
+The positive attitude to bikers from the incredibly warm and friendly locals is amazing, and the natural riding is staggering…and completely devoid of other trail users!.
+We are based around Andorra’s busiest & best positioned summer town, full of fellow riders enjoying Pal Arinsal Bike Park (formerly Vallnord), host to the MTB World Championships for the second time in 2024, and an annual World Cup venue.

-Location-wise, this accommodation offers us an opportunity to really mix up our routes, making use of our unparalleled local contacts – we will sometimes ride direct from the door, and at other times we’ll load your bikes into vehicles and head further afield too.
-Andorra is incredibly mountainous, but we don’t spend much more than 20 minutes or so in the van at any time.
+Location-wise, this accommodation offers us an opportunity to really mix up our routes, making use of our unparalleled local contacts – sometimes riding direct from the door, on other days we’ll load your bikes up onto our trailers and use our vehicles to head further afield.
 We often do point-to-point rides where we start and finish in different locations too.
-La Massana sits in the junction of several huge valleys, and mountains tower all around.
-This means that there are several amazing descents which return you almost to the front door – most of which descend around 1000 vertical metres!
+Expect multiple uplifts in any day, plus plenty of use of ski lifts too!
+The hotel sits in the junction of several huge valleys, and mountains tower all around.
+This means that there are many amazing descents which return you to town – most of which descend around 1000 vertical metres!

-Eating and drinking in Andorra is remarkably cheap – think Spanish prices, minus VAT – so to give you a few examples: a large beer is around 3E (£2), tapas is available from 4E (£3) per dish, a full-sized pizza in a nice restaurant is 9E (£6), main meals in most places start from around 10E (£7) and if you go to the very best restaurant in town and eat the very most expensive dish on the menu you will still only pay around 25E (£19)!
+Eating and drinking in Andorra is remarkably cheap – think Spanish prices, minus VAT – so to give you a few examples: a large beer is around 3E (£2), tapas is available from 4E (£3) per dish, a full-sized pizza in a nice restaurant is 10E (£8.50), main meals in most places start from around 10E (£8.50) and if you go to the very best restaurant in town and eat the very most expensive dish on the menu you will still only pay around 25E (£22)!

 Our Andorran guided holidays have 3 price points: these simply reflect the amount of uplift (gaining height be vehicles and lifts) which you can expect in those weeks.
 Mostly this comes down to lift opening dates – we still use vans for uplifts in cheaper low-season weeks, but there may be routes which we have to adapt and do a little more climbing in order to access the highest areas.
 In higher season weeks we use maximum uplift in order to achieve a huge amount of descending in comparison with how much pedalling there is – we aim for at least 3 times the descending to climbing…and some days we do not climb at all!